Christian de Duve: Early life and education

 De Duve was born of an estate agent Alphonse de Duve and wife Madeleine Pungs in the village of Thames Ditton, near London.
 His parents fled Belgium at the outbreak of the First World War.
 After the war in 1920, at age three, he and his family returned to Belgium.
 He was a precocious boy, always the best student (primus perpetuus as he recalled) in school, except for one year when he was pronounced "out of competition" to give chance to other students.

-He was educated by the Jesuits at Onze-Lieve-Vrouwinstituut in Antwerp, before studying at the Catholic University of Leuven in 1934.
+He was educated by the Jesuits at Onze-Lieve-Vrouwinstituut in Antwerp, before studying at the Catholic University of Louvain in 1934.
 He wanted to specialize in endocrinology and joined the laboratory of the Belgian physiologist Joseph P. Bouckaert, whose primary interest was one insulin.
 During his last year at medical school in 1940, the Germans invaded Belgium.
 He was drafted to the Belgian army, and posted in southern France as medical officer.
 There, he was almost immediately taken as prisoner of war by Germans.
 His ability to speak fluent German and Flemish helped him outwit his captors.
 He escaped back to Belgium in an adventure he later described as "more comical than heroic".

 He immediately continued his medical course, and obtained his MD in 1941 from Leuven.
 After graduation, de Duve continued his primary research on insulin and its role in glucose metabolism.
 He (with Earl Sutherland) made an initial discovery that a commercial preparation of insulin was contaminated with another pancreatic hormone, the insulin antagonist glucagon.
 However, laboratory supplies at Leuven were in shortage, therefore he enrolled in a programme to earn a degree in chemistry at the Cancer Institute.
 His research on insulin was summed up in a 400-page book titled Glucose, Insuline et Diabète (Glucose, Insulin and Diabetes) published in 1945, simultaneously in Brussels and Paris.
 The book was condensed into a technical dissertation which earned him the most advanced degree at the university level agrégation de l'enseignement supérieur (an equivalent of a doctorate – he called it "a sort of glorified PhD") in 1945.
 His thesis was followed by a number of scientific publications.
 He subsequently obtained a MSc in chemistry in 1946, for which he worked on the purification of penicillin.

 To enhance his skill in biochemistry, he trained in the laboratory of Hugo Theorell (who later won The Nobel Prize in Physiology or Medicine in 1955) at the Nobel Medical Institute in Stockholm for 18 months during 1946–47.
 In 1947, he received a financial assistance as Rockefeller Foundation fellow and worked for six months with Carl and Gerti Cori at Washington University in St. Louis (the husband and wife were joint winners of The Nobel Prize in Physiology or Medicine in 1947).